 Exercise for seniors is meant to be flexible and fun, even social.
 If you don’t know where to start, check out the following possibilities in your area:

 you choose to do, be sure to always consult your medical professional

 first if you have any concerns.
 And pay attention to your own body.
 The

 most important thing is – to get moving – even in a small way!
 And consistently!

 Fun Exercises For The Elderly

--- At age 96, Dad is a champ with exercises for the elderly.
+-- Get specific exercises.
+At age 97, Dad is a champ with exercises for the elderly.
 We're

-sharing what we do for many ability levels; great ideas for activity
+sharing what we do for many ability levels.